mapr-demos/mapr-fuse-client-db-streams/README.md

 drwxr-xr-x   - mapr mapr          3 2018-05-14 12:10 /user
 drwxr-xr-x   - mapr mapr          1 2018-05-10 12:44 /var
 ```
+As you see, this new stream appears with some kind of strange permissions.

-* Each stream has configuration topic `.configuration`.
-If the topic is empty will be used default settings
+* Each stream has a magical configuration topic called `.configuration`.
+If you write to this topic, you can set various parameters like strings that prepended or appended to each message and whether a byte count should be included.
+If the `.configuration` topic is empty then these default settings will be used.

 ```
 start: ''